 It is crucial to consider that each country has its own unique rules and legislation, which may also vary depending on the type of business.
 When choosing this approach, you need to understand that this process is rather long (it might take up to twelve months to set up one international entity) and that you will most likely have to hire legal assistance in the destination country in order to better understand the compliance, tax, and legal implications of setting up a foreign entity.
 It is also essential to consider that you will need to add up your costs in terms of taxes, not only in terms of employment.

-If your international employee in his home country is rather considered an isolated case and employment on a freelance basis is not an option, you can consider using a Professional Employer Organisation (PEO).
-The PEO, a third-party company, will hire the desired person for you through an Employer of Record (EOR).
+If your international employee in his home country is rather considered an isolated case and employment on a freelance basis is not an option, you can consider using a Professional Employer Organisation (PEO) or an Employer of Record (EOR).
+PEO's and EOR's are third-party companies that will hire the desired person for you.

-The organisation will be responsible for the legal affairs of employing your recruits in their home country until they are able to relocate and be employed in your location.
-PEO's usually offer a wide range of services.
-As such, it is important for you to decide what aspects should be covered by the PEO, and which will lay in your company's responsibility.
+These organisations will be responsible for the legal affairs of employing your recruits in their home country until they are able to relocate and be employed in your location.
+PEO's and EOR's usually offer a wide range of services.
+As such, it is important for you to decide what aspects should be covered by the PEO/EOR, and which will lay in your company's responsibility.
 Usually, these organisations will be in charge of the legal compliance and paperwork, offer local benefits to your employee, as well as process their payroll.
 This allows you to be fully compliant with the employment law in the home country of your new recruit, without the hassle of having to establish an entity there.

 One of the main advantages of this option is that these type of organisations act globally, thus making your international hiring easier, anywhere in the world.
 This might be particularly interesting if you have several employees not being able to relocate in different locations.
 On the downside there are quite significant, recurring costs involved with this option, which should carefully be considered.